 14.0.2 Discovery #2 - SMP REST API Query

-1. Feature –Access Point A sends a REST API query to the SMP URI to obtain a valid response with connection info of target Access Point and customers invoice capabilities.
+1. Feature –Access Point A sends a REST API query to the SMP URI to obtain a valid response with connection information of a target Access Point and invoice capabilities of the customer.